International Students: All you need to know

 For more information on primary inspection kiosks, go to: https://www.cbsa-asfc.gc.ca/travel-voyage/pik-bip-eng.html

-You have to show a letter of introduction to obtain your study permit, the border services officer at the end of the secure area will send you to secondary inspection where your documents will be examined and you will be given your study permit.
-You will also be asked to show your ArriveCAN receipt as well as your quarantine plan.
+You will need to show your letter of introduction to get your study permit (unless you are exempt from this) when you first arrive at a Canadian airport regardless of whether it is a stopover airport or your final destination.
+When you exit the security area, the border services officer will direct you to secondary inspection where your documents will be examined and where your study permit will be issued.
+You will also be asked to show your ArriveCAN receipt as well as your quarantine plan or your COVID-19 proof of vaccination.

 Tip for the study permit